As we move into another year of WFH and hybrid work, you may have noticed productivity and motivation shifting for both yourself and your team.

 - Engage by choosing your next action and get to work

-Charli Tip: Stressed about how to implement this?
-Listen to David Allen himself breakdown how to practice stress-free productivity on the Unmistakable Creative podcast here.
+If you’re unsure how to implement this, listen to David Allen explain it on the Unmistakable Creative podcast here.

 This list is organized visually so you get a great at-a-glance view of your work.
-Tools like Trello make it easy to set up your personal Kanban with cards.
+There are many cloud-based tools available that make it easy to set up personal and team Kanbans.

 There are only two rules: